 - ¾ cup (180mL) nonfat milk

-- Preheat the oven to 300°F, and lightly coat an 8”-square baking pan with nonstick cooking spray.
+- Preheat the oven to 300°F, and coat an 8”-square baking pan with nonstick cooking spray.

 - Spread the batter into the prepared pan.
 Bake at 300°F for 13-16 minutes.
-Cool completely to room temperature in the pan, and let the brownies sit for at least 6 hours at room temperature for the fudgiest texture before serving.
+Cool completely to room temperature in the pan, and let the brownies sit for at least 6 hours after they've reached room temperature for the fudgiest texture before serving.

 You may also like Amy’s other recipes…